simoncblyth/opticks/notes/issues/tds3ip_InwardsCubeCorners17699_at_7_wavelengths.rst

 * with fine 1nm domain steps the match is better, but there are zeros problems
 * Very rapid change in abslen could explain differences arising from too coarse domain binning
 * switched to 1 nm fine domain default using G4 Value interpolation
+* wstimate proportions of AB/SC/RE/BT at different wavelengths in G4 and OK

 tds3ip
 ----------